caylemh/React-Indecision-App/README.md

         - Vid 5:  Creating styles for elements within the app & creating variables to contain reused styles or values.

         - Vid 6:  Setting styles for all the button & using a new BEM naming convention for modifiers.

+        - Vid 7:  Setting more styles for the app.